gappeah/Ethereum-Prediction-ML/README.md

 The primary objective of this project is to predict Ethereum prices using historical data.
 The model is trained using an LSTM network and the data consists of Ethereum prices from August 2015 to September 2024.
 The predictions are evaluated using metrics such as **Mean Squared Error (MSE)**, **R-squared (R²)**, **Root Mean Squared Error (RMSE)**, **Mean Absolute Error (MAE)** and **Accuracy** (though accuracy is unconventional in regression tasks, it is also computed here).

+### Key Features

+- Utilises LSTM for time-series forecasting.
+- Preprocesses Ethereum price data and splits it into training and testing sets.
+- Evaluates the model based on error metrics such as MSE and R².
+- Visualises actual vs. predicted Ethereum prices.

 ## What is Ethereum
 Ethereum is a decentralised, global platform that uses blockchain technology to enable the creation of digital applications and currencies.
 It's known for its native cryptocurrency, ether (ETH), and is often mentioned alongside Bitcoin as a leader in the cryptocurrency and blockchain space.
 Ethereum is a decentralized, open-source blockchain platform that enables developers to build and deploy decentralized applications (DApps) through the use of smart contracts.
 It was proposed by Vitalik Buterin in 2013 and officially launched on July 30, 2015.
 The native cryptocurrency of the Ethereum network is Ether (ETH), which serves multiple purposes, including transaction fees and as a means of value transfer.